CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 Every action can have one or more `action_log` entries associated with them.
 To this end, the `action_log` table has `action_log_id` as the primary key and foreign keys into `action` and `report_file` tables via `action_id` and `report_id` foreign keys, respectively.

 The main column in `action_log` is `detail`, a jsbon type which contains the contents of the message being logged.

+#### `task` table

+A Task is created anytime a pipeline step runs.
+The metadata related to that step, like the id of the associated report, the name of the next pipeline step to run, the receiver_name (if known), the data type of the report (HL7v2 vs FHIR), and other useful information is recorded to the `task` table.
+The complete list of columns can be found below.

+Since the task table contains the associated report_id, it can be linked to other tables that track the report_id - such as `report_file` and `action_log`.

+The table also includes many columns that are nullable, and often will be, depending on what step is associated for that pipeline step.
+For example, if the associated pipeline step is convert (`next_action` = route), then the `receiver_name` is one of the columns that will be empty since this is not known until later in the pipeline.

+- report_id
+- next_action
+- next_action_at
+- schema_name
+- receiver_name
+- item_count
+- body_format
+- body_url
+- created_at
+- translated_at
+- batched_at
+- sent_at
+- wiped_at
+- errored_at
+- retry_token
+- processed_at
+- routed_at

 ### Report and Item Lineage